 We might also try to find our identity in our work, our marital status, or our income.
 The only problem is that these things aren't guaranteed to stay the same.
 When we base the core of who we are on something that can change at a moment’s notice, we set ourselves up to feel lost and confused when they do.

-Before you start to panic, there’s good news – we can discover our identity in Christ, who is always consistent and never-changing (Hebrews 13:8).
+If you're feeling lost, there’s good news – we can discover our identity in Christ, who is always consistent and never-changing (Hebrews 13:8).
 But what does that even mean, and how can we do that?

 What does “identity in Christ” mean?